William Cheyne, 2nd Viscount Newhaven: Life

 In 1681, Cheyne was elected Member of Parliament for Amersham and sat until 1687.
 He was elected MP for Appleby in 1689 and sat until 1695.
 In 1696 he was elected MP for Buckinghamshire and held the seat until 1701.
 In that time he was three times also elected for Amersham, but chose to sit for Buckinghamshire.
+He was Colonel of the Buckinghamshire Militia at the muster of 1697.
 He succeeded to the title and the estates at Chelsea on the death of his father in 1698.

 He was re-elected MP for Buckinghamshire in 1702 and sat until 1705.
 He served as Lord Lieutenant of Buckinghamshire for six months in 1702 until opposed by the Whigs.
 He was also given the sinecure of Clerk of the Pipe in 1703 which he was able to keep until 1706 in spite of pressure from the Whigs.
 He was then elected MP for Amersham and sat until 1707 when under the Acts of Union 1707, having a Scottish peerage, he was required to sit in the House of Lords.
 He nevertheless retained an interest in politics and in 1711 regained his position as Clerk of the Pipe for life and in 1712 was made Lord Lieutenant of Buckinghamshire for the second time, losing the lieutenancy on the succession of King George I in 1714.

 In 1712, he sold the estates in Chelsea to Sir Hans Sloane.
 Cheyne Walk was named after him.

 After he died, without heir, in 1728 he was buried in Drayton Beauchamp in Buckinghamshire.
 He was the last of the Cheyne family after whom Chenies in Buckinghamshire is named.